“Please” and “Thank You”Teaching Toddlers Manners and Gratitude

 Why Bother With Manners?

 Manners are the bedrock of empathy, communication, and social success.
-They’re not just about being polite, they are about acknowledging others, building connection, and not becoming that kid at the birthday party who swipes the last cupcake and screams when someone else gets a balloon.
+They’re not just about being polite, they are about acknowledging others, building connection.

 Gratitude, in particular, is a biggie.
 Studies show that children who practice gratitude have better emotional regulation, sleep better, and even perform better in school later on.
 So yes, getting them to say thank you may someday help them write a scholarship essay.
 Who knew?